What Is Dollar Cost Averaging Bitcoin?

 • Plan the size and frequency of the DCA order.

-• Find a service that allows recurring orders.
+• Find a service that allows recurring buys.

-River is a great place to start with our zero-fee recurring orders.
+River is a great place to start with our zero-fee recurring buys.

 At River we don’t charge fees beyond the initial setup of a recurring order, which makes DCA more affordable for any investor.